Flexibility in high demand

 Full decarbonisation could require increasing hydrogen’s share of final energy use from a rounding error now to well over 30% by 2050.

 A decarbonised future may seem far away, but to make the journey manageable, there is no time to waste.
 For example, if we are to decarbonise residential heating by 2050, conversions to hydrogen would likely have to start already in the 2020s.
-Meanwhile, emission reductions while maintaining security of supply have to continue and to spread to other sectors.
+Meanwhile, emission reductions while maintaining the security of supply have to continue and to spread to other sectors.
 Gas can deliver on both, which makes it an ideal partner of electricity.